fbpx

 Conservative Approach First

+I think a lot of people tend to be a little nervous when they go to an orthopedic surgeon’s office.
 In general, I’m a fairly conservative practitioner when it comes to surgical indications.
 I really don’t like offering people surgery on the very first visit.
 I’m going to make sure that we’ve exhausted the conservative treatment options before we go down the path of surgery.

 During the initial visit, we’ll spend time talking about shoulder anatomy, shoulder function, and reviewing their diagnosis.
 From there, we discuss things that we can do to alleviate pain without requiring surgery.